 15. Making sure the movable drive face rollers are in position, pinch the V-belt together near its center and slide the spacer and movable drive face onto the shaft.

-16. Coat the threads of the nut with red Loctite #271; then making sure the splines of the clutch shaft protrude through the cover plate, secure with the nut and tighten to 147 ft-lb.
+16. Making sure the splines of the clutch shaft protrude through the cover plate, secure with the nut and tighten to 147 ft-lb.